AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/create-workflow.md

 * Importing data into Campaign database
 * Technical processes such as database cleanup, recovering tracking information, etc.

-This video will show you how to create and edit a workflow in Adobe Campaign.
+This video will show you how to create and edit a workflow in Adobe Campaign Standard.

 >[!VIDEO](https://video.tv.adobe.com/v/23937?quality=12)

-## Additional Resources
+## Additional resources

 * [About Workflows and Data Management](https://helpx.adobe.com/campaign/standard/automating/user-guide.html?topic=/campaign/standard/automating/morehelp/about-workflows-and-data-management.ug.js)